tpsavard/platform-exercise/README.md

 Once the project has been checked out, it can be launched with the following command:
 `python3 -m AuthServer.AuthServer localhost 4443 ./AuthServer.db ./key.pem ./cert.pem`

+Once launched, a password for the SSL key file will be required. _The password is "password"._

 ### Interacting with the Server

 Browsers, Postman, or curl can be used to manually interact with the server.
 Some sample commands are provided below (replace `<token>` with the returned token, where applicable):